Himalayan fossil hoax: Geological Society of India

-The Geological Society of India, which claimed that it normally avoided controversial matters for publications in its Journal of the Geological Society of India, fearing that "the accusations [against Gupta] could be construed as quiescence", was obliged to publish two articles from Talent further damning Gupta's research malpractices.
-In the first paper published in June 1989, Talent's team gave an elaboration of instances of plagiarism in Gupta's reports.
+The Geological Society of India, which claimed to normally avoid publishing controversial matters in their academic journal, feared failure to publish Talent's accusations "could be construed as aquiescence in the alleged fraud", and published two articles from Talent criticizing Gupta's research.
+In the first paper, published in June 1989, Talent's team gave an elaboration of instances of plagiarism in Gupta's reports.
 The other, published in December 1989, presented further cases of fossil recycling and mismatching of the fossil sources.

-As Ian Anderson reported in New Scientist, the Geological Society of India made a "controversial move" by issuing an expression of concern, stating that "the fossil finds of V. J. Gupta are not reliable", although they did not formally retract any of Gupta's papers.
-The society reassessed Gupta's papers and found "several discrepancies lending support to the accusations levelled against V. J. Gupta" in 19 publications.
-The society's scientists visited seven localities in the Himalayas from where Gupta claimed to have collected Devonian fossils, but found no such evidence, declaring "the falsification of facts attempted by Gupta."
-They requested Gupta for access to his specimen collections, research notes and laboratory register for verification, but never received any response.
+As Ian Anderson reported in New Scientist, the Geological Society of India made a "controversial move" by issuing an expression of concern, stating that "the fossil finds of V. J. Gupta are not reliable", but did not formally retract Gupta's papers.
+The society reassessed Gupta's papers and found "several discrepancies lending support to the accusations" in 19 publications.
+The society's scientists visited seven localities in the Himalayas where Gupta claimed to have collected Devonian fossils, but found no such evidence, declaring "the falsification of facts attempted by Gupta."
+They requested Gupta provide them access to his collection of specimens, research notes and laboratory register, but never received a response.
 The report titled "The Himalayan Fossil Controversy" was issued on 1 January 1991, condemning Gupta's research as "fictitious and based on spurious fossils" and "incomplete bordering on disinformation".
-It ran the pronouncements:
+It ran the following pronouncements: